microsoft/WhatTheHack/055-ChaosStudio4AKS/Coach/Solution-00.md

 ## Notes & Guidance

 The student will need an Azure subscription with "Contributor" permissions.
-The entirety of this hack's challenges using the [Azure Cloud Shell](#work-from-azure-cloud-shell) in a web browser (fastest path), or you can choose to install the necessary tools on your [local workstation (Windows/WSL, Mac, or Linux)](#work-from-local-workstation).
+The entirety of this hack's challenges can be done using the [Azure Cloud Shell](#work-from-azure-cloud-shell) in a web browser (fastest path), or you can choose to install the necessary tools on your [local workstation (Windows/WSL, Mac, or Linux)](#work-from-local-workstation).

 We recommend installing the tools on your workstation.